Deltora Quest (TV series): Story

 The Shadow Lord revives Thaegan again, and she attempts to defeat them with their worst fears, but they triumph over her once more and leave her to destroy herself along with all but one of her remaining children, Ichabod.
-After this, pursued by both the Carn Squad and a pyrokinetic sorcerer, Oacus, they rescue Dain and find Tora, empty of its people after they broke a magical vow to shelter King Endon.
-Shortly after they arrive, they encounter Doom, who reveals he escaped the Shadowlands after receiving his scar and was rescued by the other Doom who was killed by the Shadow Lord's minions when they pursued him, but does not remember anything before this, including his name, which is why he uses the other man's.
-While Doom and Dain leave to return to the resistance, the trio journey to the Valley of the Lost and defeat the guardian, retrieving the last gem, the Diamond, after a scuffle with Oacus.
+Pursued by both the Carn Squad and the pyrokinetic sorcerer Oacus, they rescue Dain and find Tora, empty of its people after they broke a magical vow to shelter King Endon.
+Shortly after they arrive, they encounter Doom, who reveals that he escaped the Shadowlands after receiving his scar and was rescued by the other Doom, who was killed by the Shadow Lord's minions when they pursued him.
+However, he does not remember anything before this, including his name, which is why he uses the other man's name.
+While Doom and Dain leave to return to the resistance, the trio journey to the Valley of the Lost and defeat the guardian, retrieving the last gem, the Diamond, after fighting Oacus.

 Doom and Dain arrive at the Valley, revealed to now be home to the people of Tora, and are eventually informed about the quest to restore the gems.
-Doom agrees to help them find the heir, and arranges a meeting of members of all the seven tribes of Deltora at another resistance stronghold near Del.
-At the stronghold, they are once again attacked by the Carn Squad and realize they have a spy in their midst, but the tribes unite and kill their attackers.
-When they all swear loyalty to the new heir, Lief comes to believe that Dain is Endon's child, but he is quickly kidnapped by Ichabod and brought to Del.
+Doom agrees to help them find the heir, and arranges a meeting of members of the seven tribes of Deltora at another resistance stronghold near Del.
+At the stronghold, they are once again attacked by the Carn Squad and realize that there is a spy among them, but the tribes unite and kill their attackers.
+When they all swear loyalty to the new heir, Lief comes to believe that Dain is Endon's child, but he is kidnapped by Ichabod and brought to Del.
 The group journeys to Del, defeating Oacus for the final time along the way, and rescues Dain, killing Ichabod in the process.

-However, when Dain is given the Belt, he reveals himself to be Ol, and the spy, and has them ambushed.
+However, when Dain is given the Belt, he reveals himself to be an Ol spy and has them ambushed.
 Most of the resistance escapes, but Barda, Jasmine and Doom are captured, while Lief manages to kill Dain and retrieve the Belt.
-Doom, who suffered a head injury in the capture, remembers his past, including that he is Jasmine's long-lost father, before they are rescued by Lief and the Kin.
-Lief suspects Jasmine of being the heir, but she maintains she is not.
+Doom, who suffered a head injury in the capture, remembers his past and that he is Jasmine's long-lost father, before they are rescued by Lief and the Kin.
+Lief suspects Jasmine of being the heir, but she maintains that she is not.
 When Fallow threatens to kill Lief's parents if they do not surrender, the people of Del come to the resistance's aid, and the Shadow Lord's forces, including Fallow, are defeated, while Jarred and Anna are rescued.